Ian-Blanshard/MP1-Personal-Portfolio/README.md

 I added a media query to change the font size of the navbar brand to ensure the icon for the collapsible element of the navbar didn't overspill onto a new line on certain screen sizes.

-I tested the site on Microsoft Edge, Google chrome and Mozilla firefox browsers.
+I tested the site on Microsoft Edge, Google chrome and Mozilla Firefox browsers.

 ### Code Validation <a name="code-validation"></a>